British Slotracing League 2017

 There will be 5 grades of driver:-

-Grade A – BSCRA Premier Grade drivers are automatically Grade A. Additionally drivers finishing in the top 5 of the BSL overall individual championship or being a member of the winning championship team in the last 2 years will be Grade A.
+Grade A – BSCRA Premier Grade drivers are automatically Grade A. Additionally drivers finishing in the top 5 of the BSL overall individual championship or being a member of the winning championship team in half or more of a season’s meetings in the last 2 years will be Grade A.

 Grade B – BSCRA Division 1 (Main Grade) drivers are automatically Grade B. Additionally drivers finishing in the top 10 of the BSL overall individual championship or being a member of the 2nd placed championship team in the last 2 years will be Grade B.